AesenV/LibShapeDraw/README.md

 [![Build Status](http://ci.gameminers.com/buildStatus/icon?job=LibShapeDraw)](http://ci.gameminers.com/job/LibShapeDraw/)

-**This fork is no longer maintained.** Please see [Xaero's superior fork](https://github.com/xaeroverse/LibShapeDraw), which supports LiteLoader and will actually be maintained.
-If that one stops being maintained, this repository will be revived.
+**This fork is intermittently maintained.** If you do not need 1.8 support, or need LiteLoader support, please see [Xaero's superior fork](https://github.com/xaeroverse/LibShapeDraw), which supports LiteLoader and is for 1.7.10.

 # For Players